 - Prioritize higher education to correct years of underfunding, some $1 billion each for UC and CSU, to restore top quality post-secondary education and ensure a place for all qualified in-state students;

-- Support learning environments that include robust Career and Technical Education (CTE) programs and encourage partnerships between school districts and local building and construction trades councils through use of project labor
+- Support learning environments that include robust Career and Technical Education (CTE) programs and encourage partnerships between school districts and local building and construction trades councils through use of project labor agreements/community workforce agreements in an effort to create pathways to construction careers;

 - Support financial aid programs so that no student pursuing higher education is overburdened by debt and support financial aid for students pursuing an apprenticeship or trade school in a manner that is equitable to students pursuing college or university;